diev/diev.github.io/_docs/en/resume.md

 * *Development of new graphical user interfaces for old databases:
 Visual Basic, Clipper, DBF.*

-### Electronic Engineer at State Company «LenTechno»
+### Electronics Engineer at State Company «LenTechno»
 February 1993 - January 1994 (1 year)

 *Maintenance of distibuted sites of computers.
 Implementation of networks.